yvoawk/getUMLS/vignettes/vignette.md

 ``` r
 library(getUMLS)
 ```
 For use this package, you will need an <span style="color: red">UMLS license</span>.
-For more information, please see https://www.nlm.nih.gov/research/umls/.
+If you do not have a UMLS account, you may apply for a license on the [UMLS Terminology Services (UTS) website](https://uts.nlm.nih.gov/).
 ## 1. Authentication : UMLS TICKET-GRANT TICKET

 First, you need to authentify yourself in order to have access to UMLS REST API.
 This function help you to do that and obtain a Ticket-Grant Ticket (TGT).
 It receives in argument the **apikey** received by UMLS.
+The TGT is valid for **8 hours**.
+You do not need a new TGT for each REST API call.

 ``` r
 TGT <- getUMLS::umls_pass(apikey = YOUR_API_KEY)